Cobra Learning - Virtual Classroom (YouSeeU)

 Once your meetings are set, your Active Meetings page will list all of the scheduled meetings with dates and times.
 You can sort this list in ascending or descending order of date.

 Each meeting has a vertical ellipsis action menu, as shown previously.
-If you selected to allow external participants, you'll see an added option in the menu: Copy External Link.
+If you selected to allow external participants, you'll see the option in the menu: Copy External Link.
 This grabs the URL easily for you to paste into an email invite or post to a website or course without having to launch the lobby page to grab the URL.

 When the starting time has not yet occurred, the Enter Meeting Room button is grayed out and inactive.
 However, a notice of when the room will open does appear above the button.
+This is true for all users, including moderators.
+However, participants (students) will get a message that says "Waiting for moderator to open the room" so they can't get in before you do.

 Note: Firefox and Chrome are the recommended browsers for Virtual Classroom sessions.
 It is also recommended that headphones are used to prevent echo.